acidmasculinity/acidmasculinity.github.io/_source/crime/valencia.md

 year: 2018
 ---

-Tijuana activist Sayek Valencia discusses consumerism, masculinity and capitalism in the context of the global drug trade and the third-world.
+Tijuana activist, Sayek Valencia discusses consumerism, masculinity and capitalism in the context of the global drug trade and the third-world.